-55.10 Councillor John Matthissen to Councillor Whitehead

-"Why have the Green Group never received a complete set of written answers to questions submitted regarding the issue of redundancy notices and related issues?"
+55.9 Councillor John Matthissen to Councillor Whitehead "Why have the Green Group never received a complete set of written answers to questions submitted regarding the issue of redundancy notices and related issues?"
 Councillor Whitehead responded:

 "A written response will be circulated due to the number of questions asked."

-55.11 Councillor John Matthissen to Councillor Whitehead

-"Why has the departure of our strategic IT Director, Paul Doe, not been reported to members, and what steps have been taken to replace him?"

-Councillor Morley - Lead Member for Digital - on behalf of Councillor Horn responded:

-"Apologies this was an oversight and should have been reported.
+55.10 Councillor John Matthissen to Councillor Whitehead "Why has the departure of our strategic IT Director, Paul Doe, not been reported to members, and what steps have been taken to replace him?"
+Councillor Morley - Lead Member for Digital - on behalf of Councillor Horn responded: "Apologies this was an oversight and should have been reported.
 However, following his departure the County have put interim arrangements in place, details of these are available if requested."

-55.12 Councillor Matthissen retained an underlying unease and wished to receive further details in respect of the IT Strategy.
+55.11 Councillor Matthissen retained an underlying unease and wished to receive further details in respect of the IT Strategy.
 Councillor Morley responded by explaining an organisational chart was available if required and was meeting with the Assistant Director for Customers.
 She would report back following this meeting.
-A handout was circulated which showed the current organisation chart of Suffolk County Council's IT department.
-Members should not contact the County Council's IT department directly, this should be done via Sara Wilcock, Assistant Director for Customer Services.

-55.13 Councillor Rachel Eburne to Councillor Horn

-"As Members, we are often referred to the Council's intranet site, Connect, for information.
+55.12 Councillor Rachel Eburne to Councillor Horn "As Members, we are often referred to the Council's intranet site, Connect, for information.
 Most of the information about projects is out of date by several months.
 Indeed the Leisure Strategy, on the Agenda for Monday's Cabinet meeting, is shown as due to be presented to Cabinet in September 2017.
 Another example is the implementation of Universal Credit project which hasn't been updated since 17 August and notes a "tbc go live date" for Sudbury despite the fact that this has already happened.
 In the Members section it has the 2016/17 meeting timetable and an instruction with links on how to email the Executive Committee but not the Cabinet.
 I could list many more.

 Please can you advise when Connect will be up to date and we can confidently rely on the contents.
 Or provide us with an alternative method of understanding particular work and projects."

-55.14 Councillor Horn responded:
+55.13 Councillor Horn responded: